 Lisa Febre (nee Smolen) is a 1992 graduate of the Eastman School of Music College Preparatory Program, where she studied oboe with Jonathan Parkes & Richard Killmer.
 She holds a Bachelor of Music in Oboe Performance from Ithaca College where she studied with Mark Hill.
 She has also studied privately with John Snow.
 She has had the honor of working with renowned oboists Thomas Stacy, Ronald Roseman and Henry Shuman.
 She has played under the batons of conductors Larry Racliffe, Craig Kirchoff, Malcolm W. Rowell and Rodney Winther.

 A native of Rochester, NY, Lisa arrived in Los Angeles in 2010.
-Lisa spent 5 years as the principal oboist with the San Fernando Valley Symphony, English Horn soloist with The Moorpark Symphony Orchestra; she also performs on flute with LA Pierce Symphonic Winds.
+Lisa spent 5 years as the principal oboist with the San Fernando Valley Symphony, English Horn soloist with The Moorpark Symphony Orchestra; she also performed on flute with LA Pierce Symphonic Winds.
 Freelancing throughout the LA area, Lisa continues to find unique opportunities to share her love of music through recordings, chamber music, school demonstrations and private lessons.

 Lisa landed in Las Vegas in 2006, and began performing with "Phantom: The Las Vegas Spectacular" shortly after it debuted that same summer.
 She also performed with the Las Vegas Philharmonic, Southern Nevada Musical Arts Society, The Nevada Chamber Symphony and The Nevada Opera Theatre.